mParticle/docs/src/pages/developers/platform/index.md

 ### Specifying your Account ID

 All API calls require you to pass AccountId as a querystring parameter when making the request.
 Forgetting to add the AccountId parameter when required will result in a 401 Unauthorized response.
 All subsequent entities that you work with will be within the scope of the chosen Account ID.
-Attempting to access or modify entities outside of the specified Account ID scope will return 404 - Not Found.
+Attempting to access or modify entities outside the specified Account ID scope will return 404 - Not Found.

 <aside class="warning">Please note that all subsequent examples include ?accountId=1.
 This accountId will not work for you and must be changed to your account number.</aside>